Tutte's 5-Flow Conjecture for Highly Cyclically Connected Cubic Graphs: Balanced valuations and flow partitions

 In particular, Theorem \ref{Thm_Jaeger_75} says that a cubic graph $G$ has a nowhere-zero 4-flow (nowhere-zero 5-flow) if and only if there is a balanced valuation of $G$ with values in $\{ \pm 2\}$ ($\{ \pm \frac{5}{3}\}$).

-Next we will define the sum of flows.
 Let $M=(V,E)$ be a multigraph.
 If $X \subseteq E$, then $M[X]$ denotes the graph whose vertex set consists of all vertices of edges of $X$ and whose edge set is $X$.
-Likewise if $X \subseteq V$, then $M[X]$ is the graph whose vertex set is $X$ and whose edge set consists of those edges incident to two vertices of $X$.
+Likewise if $X \subseteq V,$ then $M[X]$ is the graph whose vertex set is $X$ and whose edge set consists of those edges incident to two vertices of $X$.
 In both instances the subgraph $M[X]$ is called the subgraph of $M$ {\em induced} by $X$.

 Let $E_i \subseteq E$, and $(D_i,\varphi_i)$ be flows on $M[E_i]$, $i=1,2$.
 The {\em sum} $(D_1,\varphi_1) + (D_2,\varphi_2)$ is the flow $(D, \varphi)$ on $M [E_1 \cup E_2]$ with orientation

 for $e \in E_1 \cup E_2$.